kefasogabi/Vega/README.md

 A sample vehicle dealer app built with Angular, ASP.NET Core and Entity Framework Core.
-This is a my course: "Build a Real-world App with ASP.NET Core and Angular".
+This is a Udemy course by Mosh Hamedani that i followed to build this project: "Build a Real-world App with ASP.NET Core and Angular".